dollodart/chepy/eng_data/isotherms_nist_api/readme.txt

 invariant across several materials for which the entropy of adsorption differ significantly, and there is no *a priori* way to obtain the invariant when it depends on a parameter even for a single material.

+When fitting to a temperature range of Langmuir adsorption isotherms, or some other model of isotherm, this invariant is not tested because it is assumed over the conditions of interest that the enthalpy of adsorption and entropy of adsorption dominate the change in free energy of the gas phase, and so are effectively constant.
+This assumption is often valid and linear plots under the correct coordinates are observed for the data here (logarithm of Langmuir constant and inverse temperature).

 ## Desorption Temperature